D3vil0p3r/timeverter/README.md

 -r, --range N               specify a +- offset value of the timestamp in seconds (or other magnitudes according -div and -mul options)\
 -s, --suffix PATTERN        specify a suffix string after the timestamp\
 -u, --url URL               specify the url\
--U, --utc TIME              show current UTC+N time as epoch and date format
+-U, --utc TIME              show current UTC+N time as epoch and date format\
+-x, --method METHOD         specify the HTTP method [default:GET]

-Use `VERTER` string on the param to bruteforce.
+Use `VERTER` string on the parameter to bruteforce.

 Usage examples:\
 python timeverter.py -d 2022-03-26T01:13:37 -e 1647135274\